La Liga: Court Rejects Barcelona Appeal For Olmo Registration

-Barcelona’s appeal for the precautionary registration of Dani Olmo for the rest of the season has been rejected, meaning the Spain international may not be able to play for the club from January 1, 2025.
+Barcelona’s appeal for the precautionary registration of Dani Olmo for the rest of the season has been rejected, meaning the Spain international may not play for the club from January.
+1

-Twenty-six (26) years old Olmo was signed from German side RB Leipzig for a reported 60million euros (£51m) in August.
+Olmo, 26, was signed from German side RB Leipzig for a reported 60m euros (£51m) in August.

 However, the attacking midfielder was registered only for the first half of the season as Barcelona could not meet La Liga’s wage cap restrictions.